Skip to main content

 A standard protocol often involves weekly intramuscular injections of Testosterone Cypionate (typically 200mg/ml).
 This method provides a consistent supply of the hormone, helping to stabilize levels and mitigate the fluctuations that can occur with less frequent dosing.
 The rationale behind this approach lies in testosterone’s widespread influence on metabolic processes, including its role in maintaining lean muscle mass, bone density, and insulin sensitivity.

 To maintain the body’s natural testosterone production and preserve fertility, ancillary medications are frequently incorporated.
-Gonadorelin, administered via subcutaneous injections twice weekly, stimulates the to release luteinizing hormone (LH) and follicle-stimulating hormone (FSH), which are essential for testicular function.
+Gonadorelin, administered via subcutaneous injections twice weekly, stimulates the pituitary gland to release luteinizing hormone (LH) and follicle-stimulating hormone (FSH), which are essential for testicular function.
 This helps prevent testicular atrophy and supports endogenous hormone synthesis.

-Additionally, Anastrozole, an oral tablet taken twice weekly, serves to block the conversion of testosterone into estrogen, mitigating potential such as gynecomastia or water retention.
+Additionally, Anastrozole, an oral tablet taken twice weekly, serves to block the conversion of testosterone into estrogen, mitigating potential side effects such as gynecomastia or water retention.
 In some cases, Enclomiphene may be included to further support LH and FSH levels, offering another avenue for preserving natural endocrine signaling.

 Common Male TRT Protocol Components